zBritva/PowerBI-visuals-docs/docs/concepts/filter-api.md

 }
 ```

-`target` has different structure and match with `ITupleFilterTarget` interface.
-It's array of columns with table names.
+`target` has a different structure and matches with  `ITupleFilterTarget` interface.
+It's an array of columns with table names.
 The visual can use columns from different tables if tables have a relationship.

 `$schema` is "http://powerbi.com/product/schema#tuple"